rafay-47/sports-pass-app-backend/TRAINER_PROFILE_API.md

 ### 6. Delete Trainer Profile
 **DELETE** `/trainer-profiles/{trainer_profile_id}`

 Deletes a trainer profile.
+If the user has no other verified trainer profiles after deletion, their `is_trainer` status is set to `false`.
 Only admins and owners can delete profiles.

 #### Response:
 ```json